Whitesboro, California

-Whitesboro was an unincorporated community in Mendocino County, California.
+Whitesboro was an unincorporated community in Mendocino County, California, United States.
 It was located 1 mi south-southeast of Albion, at an elevation of 39 feet (12 m).

 The name was bestowed in 1876 after L. E. White, the major owner of the Salmon Creek Mill Company.
 A post office operated at Whitesboro from 1881 to 1899.
 Almost no trace of the former sawmill town remains as of 2010, but there is still a functioning Whitesboro Grange hall located on nearby Navarro Ridge Road.